This post originally appeared on VICE UK.

 "It makes everyone look shit at video games, at the start," he says of his creation, made alongside two others, artist Andrew Gleeson and composer David Fenn.
 "But you get better.
 We never set out to make grown men cry, but we've balanced the game to represent a challenge to us.
 We just like hard games, and we're fans of Dark Souls, as you can tell by the title.
 We want people to feel good about overcoming the challenge of the game, and we've polished that as much as possible and made the entire game about that experience.
 Every fight is tense, as you always feel as if it could swing either way."

-Titan Souls is one of the more press-previewed games on show at Rezzed – from initial screens onwards it has successfully courted the attention of gamers that grew up through the late 1980s and early 1990s, when role-players were made up of bundles of sprites that you fell in love with.
-Back then, developers didn't care so much that you saw the story out – they were more concerned with placing incredible obstacles along your path.
-Here, some of the bosses gloop, covering the screen in slime; others pound magical fists, attempting to crush the life out of you; others roll wildly around their arenas, aggressively pursuing their quarry – you.
+Titan Souls is one of the more press-previewed games on show at Rezzed—from initial screens onwards it has successfully courted the attention of gamers that grew up through the late 1980s and early 1990s, when RPGs were made up of bundles of sprites that you fell in love with.
+Back then, developers didn't care so much that you saw the story out—they were more concerned with placing incredible obstacles along your path.
+Here, some of the bosses gloop, covering the screen in slime; others pound magical fists, attempting to crush the life out of you; others roll wildly around their arenas, aggressively pursuing their quarry—you.
 None is quite like the next, and all will end you before you do them.

-Titan Souls is released for Mac, PC, PlayStation 4 and Vita on the 14th of April.
+Titan Souls will be released for Mac, PC, PlayStation 4 and Vita on April 14.

 The work of one woman initially, Sherida Halatoe under the name Tiger & Squid, Beyond Eyes looks delightful.
 Its art style is appealingly painterly, and you just know it's going to stir up the feels in you when it releases for PC and Xbox One later this year.
 Expect the end product to be fleeting but beautifully formed.

-Puns can make or break a game, but in the case of Laughing Jackal's "squirt 'em up", the cheesiness fits the Cbeebies-friendly art style, even if it also suggests a rather easier time that what's actually presented.
-This isometric action-puzzler pits a fireman – you – against the clock and plenty of that suit-singeing stuff.
+Puns can make or break a game, but in the case of Laughing Jackal's "squirt 'em up," the cheesiness fits the kid-friendly art style, even if it also suggests a rather easier time that what's actually presented.
+This isometric action-puzzler pits a fireman — you—against the clock and plenty of that suit-singeing stuff.
 Save workers from the smoke and flames and you earn extra time, earning coins as you go to, presumably, upgrade your character with.
 (I'd love to say more, but I didn't last more than three minutes.)
-Its roguelike structure means no playthrough is quite like the last as levels are randomly generated, and it's a game you can play yourself right now, as it came out for PS Vita on the 10th of March.
+Its roguelike structure means no playthrough is quite like the last as levels are randomly generated, and it's a game you can play yourself right now, as it came out for PS Vita on March 10.
 (PC and PS4 versions are forthcoming, too.)

 A LIGHT IN CHORUS